sfazli96/cs180project-021-hackerman/README.md

 If this is your first time downloading this, you need to install the following packages.
 Otherwise, you can skip this step:

+`pip install python3`

 `pip install Django`

 `pip install googledrivedownloader`

 `pip install plotly`

-To run the server, run: `python manage.py runserver`
+To run the server, run: `python3 manage.py runserver`

 Once the command prompt has it up and running, go to the IP address link shown in the terminal.